NOWUM/open-energy-data-server/README.md

 `pip install -r requirements.txt`

-An finally run the main crawling script `python crawl_all.py` to download all available sources into the database.
+And finally run the main crawling script `python crawl_all.py` to download all available sources into the database.

 ## Using the ECMWF crawler